 This type of itch is quite unique because this condition is triggered by suggestions from your own mind.
 This condition is rarely encountered.
-However, if you have certain psychiatric conditions such as depression, anxiety disorders, or obsessive compulsive disorder (OCD), even a little stress can trigger a desire to scratch an itchy skin.
-Usually psychogenic itching will only appear on easily accessible limbs such as the arms, face, shoulders, stomach, or back of the thighs.
+However, if you have certain psychiatric conditions such as depression, anxiety disorders, or obsessive-compulsive disorder (OCD), even a little stress can trigger a desire to scratch itchy skin.
+Usually, psychogenic itching will only appear on easily accessible limbs such as the arms, face, shoulders, stomach, or back of the thighs.

 The best way to deal with itching due to stress is to find and deal with sources of stress.
 When stress is reduced, the itching that you feel will gradually disappear.
 So, it is important for you to take time for yourself to get rid of stress.
 You can relax with essential oils, exercise, listen to music, or take a vacation.